zostay/RakuWAPI/README.md

 In the environment, either `SCRIPT_NAME` or `PATH_INFO` must be set to a non-empty string.
 When `REQUEST_URI` is "/", the `PATH_INFO` SHOULD be "/" and `SCRIPT_NAME` SHOULD be the empty string. `SCRIPT_NAME` MUST NOT be set to "/".

 For those familiar with Perl 5 PSGI, you may want to take care when working with some of these values.
 A few look very similar, but are subtly different.
-For example, the setting called "psgix.input.buffered" in that standard is called "p6sgi.input.buffered" here and is not considered an extension.
-A server MAY choose to supply all of the PSGI equivalents as well and MUST if it wishes to provide PSGI backwards-compatibility.

-The server or the application may store its own data in the environment as well.
-These keys MUST contain at least one dot, SHOULD be prefixed uniquely.
-The server MUST allow the application and middleware to store keys here and MAY choose to enforce the namespacing requirements in the object implementing the environment.
+The server or middleware or the application may store its own data in the environment as well.
+These keys MUST contain at least one dot, SHOULD be prefixed with a unique name.

 The following prefixes are reserved for use by this standard: